-Several excavations were made five metres below street level of the original Stadio di Domiziano; you can visit these excavations at the Piazza Navona.
-The excavations are open to the public every day from 10 am to 7 pm and a ticket is 8 €.
-An audio guide tour takes 40 minutes.
-More info.
+Several excavations were made five metres below street level of the original Stadio di Domiziano (The Stadium of Domitian); you can visit these excavations at the Piazza Navona.
+The excavations are open to the public every day from 10 am to 7 pm and a ticket is 9 €.
+An audio guide tour takes 40 minutes (More info tours Stadium of Domitian).

 Nowadays, it has become a vibrant square with countless cafés, terraces, and street performers and portrait artists.
 Are you visiting Rome around Christmas?
 Be sure to visit this square as it will have been transformed into a large Christmas market.